 Grasslands and Associated Wetlands

 The Program currently manages lowland grasslands (wet meadows) and other grassland buffer habitat for whooping crane and species of concern (e.g., sandhill cranes).
 Program grassland sites and wetlands within them will be managed through the use of combining livestock grazing, haying, mowing, and prescribed fire to provide a diverse mixture of vegetative structure and species composition.
 This will include short vegetative structure for whooping cranes on approximately 1/4 of total grassland area and the remaining 3/4 of the total grassland area in a taller, heterogenous vegetation structure for grassland nesting birds and other species.
-Grazing will typically occur during a 5-month grazing period (May 1-October 1) each year at a moderate stocking rate.
+Grazing, haying, and fire application are currently being reviewed by the Program’s Grassland Working Group to refine and modify management, with GC approval.
+A focus on shifting from a season long 5-month grazing period (May 1-October 1) annually at a moderate stocking rate toward a heterogenous application of management aimed at reducing cool season, exotic plant communities while increasing diverse, native grassland communities is desired.
 Each management unit will be evaluated annually and adjustments in stocking rate, timing, and duration will be made accordingly.
 Prescribed fire will be used to suppress cool season grasses, invasive vegetation, cedar trees and brushy species during the spring and fall.
 Prescribed fire will be implemented on each management unit on a 4-year return interval (if possible, pending fire crew availability and proper conditions).
 Program staff, in coordination with the appropriate Program committees, will be responsible for identifying management units for prescribed burns.
 Contractors, hired by the Program, will acquire burn permits, and perform prescribed burns.
 Contractor oversight will be provided by Program staff.
 Haying and mowing, where planned or needed, will occur as needed.

 Invasive Vegetation and Noxious Weeds